Lady of the Lake: Le Morte d'Arthur

+Nimue

-The second Lady of the Lake is sometimes referred to by her title and sometimes referred to by name, Nimue (Nynyve in Malory's original Winchester Manuscript).
-Nimue, whom Malory describes as the "chief Lady of the Lake", plays a pivotal role in the Arthurian court throughout his story.
-The first time the character named Nimue appears is at the wedding of Arthur and Guinevere, as the young huntress rescued by Pellinore.
-She then proceeds to perform some of the same actions as the Lady of the Lake of his sources but is different in some ways.
+The most important of Malory's Lady of the Lake characters is sometimes referred to by her title and sometimes referred to by name, today best known as Nimue (Caxton's print variant), which was rendered Nynyve in Malory's original Winchester Manuscript.
+Malory initially describes Nimue (Nynyve) as "one of the damsels of the Lady of the Lake", and repeatedly as both the "Damsel of the Lake" and the "Lady of the Lake", before ultimately calling her the "chief Lady of the Lake" at the end.

+Nimue first appears at the wedding of Arthur and Guinevere, as the young huntress rescued by Pellinore.
+She then plays an important role in the Arthurian court throughout the story, performing some of the same actions as the Lady of the Lake of Malory's sources, but with differences.
 For instance, in the Post-Vulgate Suite du Merlin, Malory's source for the earlier parts of Le Morte d'Arthur, the Lady of the Lake traps Merlin in a tomb, which results in his death.
 She does this out of cruelty and a hatred of Merlin.
 In Le Morte d'Arthur, on the other hand, Nimue is still the one to trap Merlin, but Malory gives her a sympathetic reason: Merlin falls in love with her and will not leave her alone; Malory gives no indication that Nimue loves him back.
 Eventually, since she cannot free herself of him otherwise, she decides to trap him under rock and makes sure he cannot escape.
 She is tired of his sexual advances, and afraid of his power as "a devil's son", so she does not have much of a choice but to ultimately get rid of him.